Ginger root, or simply ginger, is a common spice people use during cooking.

 Many people like hot, spicy meals, but recent research has shown that capsaicin, the compound that gives chili pepper the hot flavor, may also cause cancer.

 One study shows that the pungent compound in ginger 6-ginergol, could counteract capsaicin’s potentially harmful effects and hence lower cancer risk.

 The study is published in ACS’ Journal of Agricultural and Food Chemistry.

-A third study shows that ginger could help ease nausea and vomiting caused by morning sickness during pregnancy.
+A third study shows that ginger could help ease nausea and vomiting caused by morning sickness.

 Herb-based formulations are widely used for the treatment of nausea and vomiting during pregnancy.

-In this study, the researchers compared the effects of ginger and vitamin B6 on morning sickness.
+In this study, researchers compared the effects of ginger and vitamin B6 on morning sickness.

 They enrolled 120 women who had nausea and vomiting and did not take any medications.
 The women were divided into three groups and were given vitamin B6, placebo, and ginger.